Search

 Governance and administration

-Governance structures and processes are the essential systems and procedures of oversight for consistent delivery; maintenance of standards and review of outcomes.
+Governance structures and processes are the essential systems and procedures of oversight for consistent delivery, maintenance of standards, and review of outcomes.
 They should guide all courses making statements to the rules, procedures, and other informational guidelines.
-In addition, governance frameworks define, guide, and provide for enforcement of these processes.
+In addition, governance frameworks define, guide, and provide for the enforcement of these processes.

 Models for the governance will vary but should incorporate aspects of: